Feastio

 Egg Rock Lighthouse

-After about 30 minutes at sea, we approached Egg Rock Lighthouse.
-It's located about halfway between Mount Desert Island and the Schoodic Peninsula.
-The building was constructed in 1875 and is a historical landmark.
+After 30 minutes at sea, we approached Egg Rock Lighthouse, about halfway between Mount Desert Island and the Schoodic Peninsula.
+The 1875 building is a historical landmark.
 It once required a full-time lighthouse keeper but was automated by the U.S. Coast Guard in 1976.

 Egg Rock is managed by the Maine Coastal Islands National Wildlife Refuge, so the sea birds and animals that call it home are protected.
 It's not open to the public.
 We saw harbor and gray seals sleeping on the rocks.
 And, as we learned from our guide, they can sleep in the water, too!